 Information communicated during transition from previous settings.
 Parent comments.
 Outside professional reports.
 School data tracking systems, including pupil progress meetings.
 Staff observations.
+Assess, Plan, Do, Review cycle.
 1b.
 What should I do if I think my child may have SEND?

-Your first point of contact should be the class Teacher.
-Speak to, email or communicate via Seesaw, your child's class teacher to raise your concern, the easiest time to catch them to make an appointment is at the end of the day when they have finished seeing the children safely to their parents.
+Your first point of contact should be the Class Teacher.
+Speak to, email or communicate via

+Seesaw, your child's class teacher to raise your concern, the easiest time to catch them to make an appointment is at the end of the day when they have finished seeing the children safely to their parents.

 Speak to the SENDCo to discuss what to do next.
-You may call the school office or email Mrs Vaughan directly at jvaughan@wsgfl.org.uk
+You may call the school office or email Mrs Louise Hayter directly at Ihayter@twineham.w-sussex.sch.uk.

-You can also contact the Mr Reece, Headteacher, using head@twineham.w-sussex.sch.uk
+You can also contact the Mrs Sarah Davy, Headteacher, using head@twineham.w- sussex.sch.uk